 Inspired by the Cake Blog's Pie Crust Cookies (Seen Here)

-These cookies will be sure to be a hit on your sweets table, at your cookie exchange, and with the man in red himself this holiday season.
+These Raspberry Pistachio Pie Crust Cookies are a super festive red and green cookie for the holidays.
+They are sure to be a hit on your sweets table, at your cookie exchange, and with the man in red himself this holiday season.

-5) Roll the long edge of the piece of dough tightly inward like a cinnamon roll.
-(If some of the filling squeezes out, don't worry you can always clean them up with a spoon at the end.)
+Roll the longer edge of the dough tightly inward like you're making cinnamon roll.
+(If some of the filling squeezes out, don't worry you can always clean them up with a spoon or napkin before you slice them.)

-6) Slice small cookies about 1/2 inch in thickness from the roll of dough.
-It should make about 14-16 cookies.
+Slice small cookies about 1/2 inch in thickness from the roll of dough, and place them on the baking sheet so the swirls are facing up.
+(It should make about 14-16 cookies.)

-8) Give each cookie a brush with your egg wash and set them to bake in the oven for 30 minutes until they are golden and cooked through.
+Give each cookie a brush with egg wash, and bake them in the oven for 30 minutes until they are golden and cooked through.

-9) After the cookies have been removed from the oven and have cooled, melt 1/4 cup of white chocolate chips over a double boiler.
+After the cookies have cooled, melt the white chocolate chips over a double boiler.
 You can also do this in microwave in 15 second increments until the chocolate is totally melted, stirring in between each microwave session.

-10) Take a fork and drizzle as little or as much white chocolate as your heart would like over top of the cookies.
+Using a fork, drizzle as little or as much white chocolate as your heart would like over top of the cookies.

-11) Before the chocolate sets, be sure give an extra sprinkle of the left over ground pistachios for an additional pop of green!
+Before the chocolate sets, sprinkle the remaining ground pistachios over top for an additional pop of green!
+Enjoy!